 Sugar.
-Despite the fact that there have been no instances of missing sugar stocks, NCC has applied a conservative approach to creating provisions for sugar stockpiles at wharehouses.
+Despite the fact that there have been no instances of missing other kinds of commodoties (sugar), NCC has applied a conservative approach to assessing the risk of loss and creating provisions for possible losses of commodities (sugar) stockpiles at wharehouses.
 On a regular basis, NCC conducts on-site inspections to ensure the security and quality of sugar stockpiles.

-The total amount of provision for CDO operations is RUB 2 367 801 thousand.
+The total amount of provision for CDO operations as at December 31, 2020 is RUB 2 350 556 thousand (December 31, 2019: RUB 2 367 801 thousand).